simenravnik/lexical-similarity/README.md

 Silhouette score:  0.21203392736969467
 ```

 But the most useful or however, I got the correct groups when I determined 8 groups (k = 8).
-The value of the silhouette was 0.17 here, and we can see how the languages are properly divided into groups.
+The score of the silhouette was 0.17 here, and we can see how the languages are properly divided into groups.

 ```bash
 ------------------- CLUSTERS -------------------